ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

 # Ordering, viewing, and removing services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices}

-You can order services for your VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle instance, such as a disaster recovery solution.
+You can order services for your vCenter Server with Hybridity Bundle instance, such as a disaster recovery solution.
 When you no longer need these services, you can remove them from your instance.

 ## Available services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices-available-services}